-This is the calculated difference of the burst frequency received by the satellite and the ground station.
-Adding this offset to the Uplink FOA provides the frequency of the burst as received at the ground station.
+This is the calculated difference of the burst frequency received by the satellite and the burst frequency as estimated by the ground station.
+Adding this offset to the Uplink FOA provides the frequency of the burst as estimated by the ground station in the 406 MHz frequency band.
 If the offset is set to the default value, the Uplink FOA refers to the frequency measured at the ground station (i.e. offset is included).
 The intended use of the default value pertains to "antenna only" installations that may not have the capacity to compute this offset.